smilingprogrammer/GSoC-2024-blog/weeks/week4.md

 ## Overview

-### Achieving Accurate Cluster Representation: A Week in Review
+### Achieving Accurate Cluster Representation

 This week has been a remarkable journey in refining a method to accurately determine representative words or phrases for clusters of similar terms.
-By leveraging advanced natural language processing (NLP) techniques and deep learning models, I managed to enhance the process of identifying the most representative terms for each cluster.
+By leveraging the Entailment technique and deep learning models, I managed to enhance the process of identifying the most representative terms for each cluster.
 Here’s a detailed account of the progress made and the methods employed.

 #### Initial Steps and Approach